flackdl/ifit-garmin-sync/README.md

 You should now be able to access the dashboard at http://localhost:8080.

-Sync tasks run automatically every few hours (configurable in `SYNC_HOURS` env var).
+Sync tasks run automatically every few hours (configurable in `SYNC_HOURS` env var) but you can force the task in the dashboard as well.

 ### Development